zigbee2mqtt/hassio-zigbee2mqtt/README.md

 - Add the [repository URL](https://github.com/danielwelch/hassio-zigbee2mqtt) in your **Hass.io > Add-on Store**

 The repository includes two add-ons: zigbee2mqtt and zigbee2mqtt-edge.
-For a stable release that tracks the released versions of zigbee2mqtt, install zigbee2mqtt. zigbee2mqtt-edge tracks the master branch of zigbee2mqtt, so you can install the edge version if there are features or fixes in the master branch not yet released.
+For a stable release that tracks the released versions of zigbee2mqtt, install zigbee2mqtt. zigbee2mqtt-edge tracks the dev branch of zigbee2mqtt, so you can install the edge version if there are features or fixes in the dev branch that are not yet released.

 ### Configuration